0x1sac/crsh-lite/README.md

 It uses netcat-like functionality to provide asynchronous I/O operations on the remote host.
 It also automatically spawns a PTY, stabilizes your prompt and resizes the remote terminal, as your local one changes.

+crsh-lite is stageless, and only requires a normal reverse or bind shell to be executed.
+Its essentially a netcat program, but you don't have to worry about spawning a PTY, press CTRL+Z, set terminal to raw mode, etc.

 ## Example Compilation

 ```bash